 The advantages of both wood and metal materials are out on the table.
 You know what you want and now it’s time for you and your trusted professional builder to make that final call.

 Exclusive Metal Buildings from Gemco Building Systems

 When you choose Gemco for your metal building, you can scratch off the one disadvantage of metal sheds or garages.
-Your metal building is securely engineered to resist rust thanks to the fact that is built with galvanized steel.
+Your metal building or prefab barns are securely engineered to resist rust, thanks to the fact that they are built with galvanized steel.

 What is galvanized steel?

 It is steel that has been immersed in a tub of molten hot zinc.
 This process creates a zinc coating which provides the steel’s resiliency against rust.

 Thanks to galvanizing steel, Gemco’s metal buildings are built to last a lifetime and more!
 In fact, we are so confident of its reliability that we offer you a 40-year warranty!